Wild animals

 Mexican wolf (Canis lupus baileyi)

 The Mexican wolf (Canis lupus baileyi), also known as the lobo, is a subspecies of gray wolf native to southeastern Arizona and southern New Mexico in the United States, and northern Mexico.
 It once also ranged into western Texas.
+Efforts to reintroduce the Mexican wolf into its historic range have been ongoing, with mixed success.

 Mexican wolves are the smallest and rarest subspecies of gray wolf in North America.
 They typically weigh 23-36 kilograms (51-79 pounds) and measure about 1.7 meters (5 ½ feet) from nose to tail, and stand 71-81 centimeters (28-32 inches) at the shoulder.
 They have a sandy yellow to grayish coat with a dark dorsal stripe and black markings on the face, legs, and tail.

 Mexican wolves are very good climbers and can often be seen perched on high rocks or ledges, where they can survey their surroundings.
+This ability provides them with an advantage in navigating the rugged terrain of their habitat.

 The Mexican wolf is currently listed as Endangered on the IUCN Red List of Threatened Species.
 The main threats to the Mexican wolf are habitat loss, poaching, and persecution by humans.
+Conservationists are working to address these threats through habitat restoration and captive breeding programs.

 What Are the Different Types of Wolves? - Mexican wolf (Canis lupus baileyi)